weeeBox/mobile-system-design/topics/in-app-api-design.md

-# In-App API Design & Library Architecture
+# In-App API Design & Library Architecture Deep Dive

 In mobile system design interviews, you may be asked to design a **client-side library** rather than a full app.
 Examples include:
 *   "Design an Image Loading Library" (like Glide/Kingfisher)